IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Introduction

 To test our claims, we define a new evaluation setting in which RL-ATSC methods are tested on road networks which are never experienced during training.
 In particular, we design two experiments involving non-stationary traffic distributions and different road networks.

-The first experiment, on synthetic road networks, evaluates IG-RL's performance against both learnt and domain-specific baselines.
-We compare a \emph{specialist} instance of IG-RL trained on the road network used during evaluation to a \emph{generalist} that is trained on a set of road-networks which does not include the target road-network.
-These instances are compared to assess generalizability, transferability, and compare their efficiency to specialization.
+The first experiment, on synthetic road networks, evaluates IG-RL's performance against both learned and domain-specific baselines.
+We compare a \emph{specialist} instance of IG-RL trained on the road network used during evaluation to a \emph{generalist} instance that is trained on a set of road networks not including the target road network.
+These instances are compared to assess generalizability, transferability, and the effect of specialization on performance.
 In addition, we also compare two GCN architectures which respectively capture traffic demand at the vehicle and lane levels, to measure the flexibility of IG-RL in different data conditions, and its ability to exploit granularity.

 In the second experiment, an IG-RL instance is transferred, with no additional training (i.e., zero-shot transfer), to the road network of Manhattan and its 3,971 TSCs.
 This evaluation constitutes, by far, the largest RL-ATSC experiment to date.
 This final transfer from small synthetic road networks to a large real-world network aims to demonstrate the scalability of learning an agnostic policy.